 There are several tracks one can take toward earning a DNP:

-- BSN-DNP: I completed a BSN-DNP track with a specialty in Adult-Geriatric Acute Care (AGAC).
+- BSN-DNP: I completed a BSN to DNP program with a specialty in Adult-Geriatric Acute Care (AGAC).
 Upon completion, I met the requirements to sit for my AGAC-Nurse Practitioner and AGAC-Clinical Nurse Specialist certification exams.
-Therefore, once I pass both exams, I will be a doctorally educated, dual board certified APRN (it’s confusing, I know).
-Most DNP programs have multiple specialties to choose from including, adult acute/primary, pediatric acute/primary, women’s health, family medicine, emergency medicine, neonatal, psych, and nurse anesthesia.
-These programs can be completed in three, four, and sometimes five years.
+Therefore, once I pass both exams, I will be a doctorally educated, dual-board-certified APRN (it’s confusing, I know).

 - Post-Master’s DNP: Options are available for administrators or educators who work in healthcare to get their DNP without repeating coursework.
 This option is beneficial for applicants with MPH, MBA, or MPA.

-- Much advice regarding the DNP available to the general public is often written by people who do not have one.
+Keep in mind that much of the advice regarding the DNP that is currently available to the general public is often written by people who do not have one.
 Therefore, check sources before believing what you read.
 Below are some trusted sources with information on the DNP:

 - AACN DNP Fact Sheet

 - AANP Discussion Paper

 - U.S. News and World Report Top-Ranked DNP Schools (Research the top school’s websites for information on each specialty DNP)

 Check out these articles on DNP programs to learn more about your options.

 What do you call a nurse with a doctorate degree?